 - Bilingual book readings

-Free Lunch + Play programs operate Monday-Friday, from June 17, through August 30, 2019.
-Staff are onsite from 11am-3pm, and the most successful programming takes place during or directly following the lunch hour.
+Free Lunch + Play programs operate Monday-Friday from 11am-3pm during the months of June, July, and August.
+Mobile Lunch + Play programs operate Monday-Friday from 10am-1pm and 2pm-5pm.
+The most successful programming takes place during or directly following the lunch hour.

 - Complete the online Program Partner Pledge Form.
 Once we have received and reviewed applications, Jamison will contact your organization to coordinate special event activities.